Chase Anonymisation: Privacy-Preserving Knowledge Graphs with Logical Reasoning: Experiments

+This difference is also evident across the different sets of queries: while {\klone} maintains relatively low utility $\mathcal{U}_{\bigtriangleup}$, {\kguard} achieves values close to 1, representing the optimal solution.

+The most challenging case for both algorithms occurs with the query set $\mathcal{Q}=\{Q_5, Q_6\}$, as only a small subset of nodes from the original graph match such queries.
+Therefore, we notice that even a limited number of incorrect new matches in the anonymised graph substantially impact the metric $\mathcal{U}_{\bigtriangleup}$.

+To summarise, Table~\ref{tab:multiple_utilities} shows that {\kguard} generally performs better than {\klone} due to the fewer added structures, though different query sets may lead to varying results, depending on their complexity.

-We investigate the privacy of our approaches compared to existing work, specifically the work of J. Cheng et al.~\cite{cheng2010k} to which we refer as \emph{k-Iso}.
-This method anonymizes graphs by forming $k$ pairwise isomorphic subgraphs, making them indistinguishable to an adversary.
-However, as we qualitatively showed in Figure~\ref{fig:kg_example}, neglecting derived links in KGs results in severe privacy issues and information leaks.
-In Table~\ref{tab:state_of_art_comparison}, we quantitatively evaluate the impact of derived edges using a $\delta$-\emph{anonymity} metric for $x\!=\!4$ and $k\!=\!3$.
-We recall that such metric measures the percentage of isomorphic subgraph structures that are not uniquely identifiable.
-The table confirms our theoretical analysis: our approaches anonymise each individual subgraphs, and consistently achieve $\delta-anonymity = 1.0$.
-Contrarily the state-of-the-art approach \emph{k-Iso} does not protect the privacy of all entities: in the worst case (Bitcoin-Alpha) only 60\% of subgraphs are effectively not uniquely identifiable, leaving 40\% of potentially identifiable entities by an attacker.
-The best case for the state-of-the-art algorithm is the Infect-Dublin network, which is less impacted by privacy leaks from derived edges, due to its simple structure and the absence of edge weights.
+\textbf{State-of-art comparison.} We now investigate the privacy of our approaches compared to classical structural anonymisation (\emph{k-Iso}).
+This method anonymises graphs by forming $k$ pairwise isomorphic subgraphs, making them indistinguishable to an attacker.
+However, as we qualitatively showed in Figure~\ref{fig:ex1_reidentification}, neglecting derived links in KGs results in severe privacy issues and information leaks.
+In Table~\ref{tab:state_of_art_comparison}, we quantitatively evaluate such leaks by measuring the percentage of subgraph structures that are correctly anonymised, i.e. for which there exists other $k-1$ KG-isomorphic subgraphs within the KG; we call this index $\delta$-\emph{anonymity}.
+Results are shown for $x\!=\!4$ and $k\!=\!3$.
+The table confirms our theoretical analysis: our approaches anonymise each individual subgraph and consistently achieve $\delta$-\emph{anonymity} $= 1$.
+Contrarily, the state-of-the-art approach \emph{k-Iso} does not protect the privacy of all entities: in the worst case (Bitcoin-Alpha), only 60\% of subgraphs are effectively not uniquely identifiable, leaving 40\% of potentially identifiable entities by an attacker.
+The best case for the state-of-the-art algorithm is Econ-Mahindas, still showing around $8\%$ of subgraph structures vulnerable to attacks.